If you work in retail, you likely have a never-ending to-do list. Which means you’re always looking for ways to be more productive.

-Sales per square foot is your store’s average revenue for every foot of sales space, including non-selling space such as your stock room, fitting room, and receiving areas.
+Sales per square metre is your store’s average revenue for every foot of sales space, including non-selling space such as your stock room, fitting room, and receiving areas.

-To calculate it, divide your sales by the store’s total square feet of sales space.
+To calculate it, divide your sales by the store’s total square metre of sales space.

-Your sales per square foot tells you how efficient you are with the use of sales space, and it helps you make smarter merchandising, inventory, and sales decisions.
+Your sales per square metre tells you how efficient you are with the use of sales space, and it helps you make smarter merchandising, inventory, and sales decisions.